justinjiajia/bigdata_lab_2025/lab_4_hadoop_streaming.md

 hadoop fs -put data /<Your ITSC Account>
 hadoop fs -df -h /<Your ITSC Account>/data
 ```

+This allows you to do all the local and HDFS file system operations in one go.

 Save the change and get back to the shell.
 Then run: